raspberrypilearning/track-designer/en/step_3.md

 Position your camera so that it is behind the ball.

 Go to the Hierarchy window.
-Right-click on the 'Main Camera' and select **Align View to Selected**.
+Right-click on the 'Main Camera' and select **Align With View**.

 Go to the Inspector window for the 'Main Camera' and click on the **Add Component** button.
 Create a new script called `CameraController`.